mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

-For example, many people use feature toggles in conjunction with feature branches so that you get the code review benefits of feature branches while preventing any branch (even if the associated code is not ready to release) from sticking around longer than a single story.
-Personally, when working on a team with a continuous integration branch, I like to use short lived branches (< 1 day) as a staging area until I have a logical commit that I rebase onto the integration branch.
+For example, many people use feature toggles in conjunction with feature branches so that you get the code review benefits of feature branches while preventing any branch (even if the associated code is not ready to release) from sticking around any longer than a single story.
+A personal example is that when working on a team with a continuous integration branch, I like to use short lived branches (< 1 day) as a staging area until I have a logical commit that I rebase onto the integration branch.

 ### tl;dr